WenderHost/shufflejs-post-filter/README.md

 ```

 ## Changelog ##

+### 1.7.0 ###
+* You can now "page" results and show a "Load More" button at the bottom.
+To do so, use the `limit` attribute to set the size of the page of results.

 ### 1.6.0 ###
 * Handling `category` attribute of `[postfilter]` shortcode.
 Previously we weren't doing anything will a passed category.
 Now we are filtering by any category slugs passed via the `category="..."` attribute.